cmstead/jsLearnerForms/docs/FIRST-FORM.md

 <details><summary>Hints</summary>

+Try to do the following:

-Add sumOfSquares function with logic to square the first element of the parameter.
+1. Add function `sumOfSquares` that returns the first element of the parameter
+2. Then add logic to square a single number inside the `sumOfSquares` function

 <details><summary>Code</summary>